You missed a comma. Can't remember where

 Last edited by Sky; 25-03-2013 at 15:33.

-jezjay, Robmac, mark61, Lee, Sparks, Amethyst, maureenandtom, shortcircuit, Neckender, Roger, runnach, james1508, scyther, Gemani2, carolinemoon, Dream Catcher, Justjack, N/A, loulou, Gill Page, phillybarbour, watchthis, Makzine, Randonneur, noarlunga, paul h, cobra rob, Minisorella, ourchoir, fairytooth, britcoms, teckguy, Teutone, carol, champstar, fifer37, Gusat51, sp2 boy, kangooroo, Beemer, electricscott, kernowprickles, Tbear, snowbirds, Debroos, Shockingdog, iampatman, Greenid, Milney, toystory, jamesmarshall, baloothebear, theteapackets, luckyfish252, ronste, Seannachie, pbrannan, shaunr68, bigjimdsmith, oldpolicehouse, dippingatoe, RoaminRog, bluejet, dr dave, sammax, Gee, julesanian, Harry Brown, autopilot, and123wills, Adria home, bluebullet47, Spinksy50, Mars63, scotchsw3, Penny13, bodgerndog, Channelcrosser, ironman, DJHobby, horshamjack, roamingman, Denfire, earbymick, hairydog, BeakerFlo, billyhilly, Biggarmac, onemanand2dogs, santonlu, PaulRichardson, potterrover, sunrisemac, mrdon, bloodnut, Hamishhymer, quilkin, suneye, Braveheart, jacquigem, izwozral, LindsayH, Silver sprinter, Looser cruiser, winks, Mobilvetta, Marzar, Tudor49, R J H, clf86ha, stephan, tilly, luv2travel liked this post
+jezjay, N/A, mark61, Lee, Sparks, Amethyst, maureenandtom, shortcircuit, Neckender, Roger, runnach, james1508, scyther, Gemani2, carolinemoon, Dream Catcher, Justjack, loulou, Gill Page, phillybarbour, watchthis, Makzine, Randonneur, noarlunga, paul h, cobra rob, Minisorella, ourchoir, fairytooth, britcoms, teckguy, Teutone, carol, champstar, fifer37, Gusat51, sp2 boy, kangooroo, Beemer, electricscott, kernowprickles, Tbear, snowbirds, Debroos, Shockingdog, iampatman, Greenid, Milney, toystory, jamesmarshall, baloothebear, theteapackets, luckyfish252, ronste, Seannachie, pbrannan, shaunr68, bigjimdsmith, oldpolicehouse, dippingatoe, RoaminRog, bluejet, dr dave, sammax, Gee, julesanian, Harry Brown, autopilot, and123wills, Adria home, bluebullet47, Spinksy50, Mars63, scotchsw3, Penny13, bodgerndog, Channelcrosser, ironman, DJHobby, horshamjack, roamingman, Denfire, earbymick, hairydog, BeakerFlo, billyhilly, Biggarmac, onemanand2dogs, santonlu, PaulRichardson, potterrover, sunrisemac, mrdon, bloodnut, Hamishhymer, quilkin, suneye, Braveheart, jacquigem, izwozral, LindsayH, Silver sprinter, Looser cruiser, winks, Mobilvetta, Marzar, Tudor49, R J H, clf86ha, stephan, tilly, luv2travel, TTgas liked this post

 just a couple of points